seed-labs/seed-labs/lab-setup/apple-arm/seedvm-fusion.md

   ```
   sudo apt update
   sudo apt -y install unzip
-  unzip src-cloud.zip
+  unzip src-arm.zip
   ```

-After unzipping the file, you will see a `src-cloud` folder.
+After unzipping the file, you will see a `src-arm` folder.
   Enter this folder, and run the following command to install software and configure the system.
   ```